planetarysoftware/TSC/Bootstrap-Policies/README.md

 ### Base Policies for new Working Groups

-Once your TC ratifies a charter (whether you used the [Charter Template] in this directory or created your own), you could go straight to writing your application to the Planetary Software Organization.
+Once your TC or WG ratifies a charter (whether you used the [Charter Template] in this directory or created your own), you could go straight to writing your application to the Planetary Software Organization.